AndrasKovacs/pny1-assignment/DepTC.md

 ##### 2.1.
 Overview

-Type classes were originally introduced by [Wadler](http://homepages.inf.ed.ac.uk/wadler/topics/type-classes.html) as a principled and efficiently implementable form of ad-hoc polymorphism.
+Type classes were introduced by [Wadler](http://homepages.inf.ed.ac.uk/wadler/topics/type-classes.html) as a principled and efficiently implementable form of ad-hoc polymorphism.
 I do not aim to provide an introduction to type classes in this article; I assume that the reader is already familiar with them.
-Instead I seek to conceptualize them in a slightly unusual way.
+Instead I seek to conceptualize them in a slightly unusual way (without any pretense of authority).
 Thus, my short definition has a different emphasis than ad-hoc polymorphism:

-> **Type classes are systems enabling automatic code generation through constrained search.**
+> **Type classes enable programmer-constrained proof search**

 What do we mean by "constrained" and "search" here, though?
 To illuminate this, let us first consider a general unconstrained search problem, as a simple Haskell programming task.
 Suppose our context has the following data and function definitions (with implementations that aren't relevant to us now):